pinapelz/573-updates/README.md

 # 573 UPDATES
 A scraper and aggregator of information/news for various arcade games.
-Despite the name, there are plans to add more than just Konami games
+Despite the name, there are plans to add more than just Konami games.

+As of right now we only provide "recent" news, this usually means its the first page of news for whatever the site is willing to provide

 Frontend: https://arcade.moekyun.me/